Destruction totale de certains quartiers de Gaza © Mohammed Baba

 Des ingénieurs en eau et assainissement de MSF évaluent les conduites d'eau dans la ville de Beit Lahia, au nord de la bande de Gaza, en Palestine.

-Our staff in Gaza
+Our staff in Palestine

-On April, 4th, 2025.
+On May 13, 2025.

 Since the beginning of the war, 11 MSF staff members have been killed in Gaza.